 Whether you're walking the trails within the resort, want access to the beautiful Baw Baw National Park or the Australian Alps Walking Track the Mt Baw Baw Alpine Village is the perfect base for your adventures.

+Latrobe Trail - Difficulty: Easy Distance: Short (30 min) return.
 This short easy walk provides fine examples of snow gum woodland and offers stunning views of the Latrobe Valley.
-Start at the Skiosk and continue your journey through sub-alpine wet heathlands, shrubs and mosses.
-A great trail for wildflower blooms during spring and summer.
+Start at the Skiosk.

-Enjoy a meandering climb to the summit of Mt Baw Baw and enjoy the view from .
-The walk incorporates three picnic areas including Mueller's, Summit Cairn and Downey's Lookout’s.
+Summit Lookout Trail - Difficulty: Medium Distance: Short (1.5 hours) return.
+Enjoy a meandering climb to the summit of Mt Baw Baw and enjoy the view.
+The walk incorporates three picnic areas including Mueller's, Summit Cairn and Downey's.

-Starting at the Skiosk enjoy woodland and open areas that showcase a variety of native orchids and wildflowers throughout the warmer months.
-The area is also home to the critically endangered Baw Baw Frog and other unique wildlife. *Please be advised that the south section of the Village Trail through pudding basin is currently closed for environmental reasons.
+Village & McMillan's - Trail Difficulty: Easy/Medium Distance: Short (3 hours) return.
+Starting at the Skiosk enjoy woodland and open areas that showcase a variety of native orchids and wildflowers.
+The area is home to the critically endangered Baw Baw Frog and other unique wildlife. *The south section of the Village Trail through Pudding Basin is closed for environmental reasons.

 NATIONAL PARK TRAILS

-This popular full day walk from the Mt Baw Baw Village along a section of the Australian Alpine Walking Track in the Baw Baw National Park leads to a maze of giant granite tors.
-The walk starts at the Village and finishes at Mt Erica Car Park.
-This walk is one of the most-breath-taking of the walks, the topography is ever changing as your travel to the end of the Baw Baw Plateau and ascend down the eastern face of Mt Erica.
+This popular full day walk/overnight hike from the Mt Baw Baw Village along a section of the Australian Alpine Walking Track in the Baw Baw National Park leads to a maze of giant granite tors.
+The walk starts either at the Village or at Mt Erica Car Park.
+This walk is one of the most-breath-taking with ever changing topography as you travel to the end of the Baw Baw Plateau and ascend down the eastern face of Mt Erica.
+(More information)

 Personal Locator Beacon (PLB) Hire